Dental Admission Test (DAT®)

 - Received financial aid from their school

-When fee waivers are available, there is a form to submit with a copy of the financial aid award letter you received from your school.
+When fee waivers are available, there is a financial information form to complete and email to firstname.lastname@example.org with a copy of the financial aid award letter you received from your school.
 (The financial aid award letter cannot be older than 18 months.)
 Alternatively, applicants who have not been enrolled in a college or university in the past 18 months can substitute a copy of their most recent tax return.
 The DAT Program will review all partial fee waiver requests and make the final approval/denial decision.
 After the partial fee waiver request is reviewed, you will receive an email notification of the decision and instructions for submitting a DAT application online.
 Please allow up to 10 business days for review of all partial fee waiver requests.

 - Personal information used and disclosed in connection with the DAT